Daihatsu Midget: DK/DS series

 In August 1957 the original DKA Midget was introduced.
 It featured three wheels, a single seat, a doorless cab, and handlebar steering.
-The engine was an air-cooled two-stroke single-cylinder design of 250 cc (ZA) which produced 8 PS.
+It was equipped with a single-cylinder air-cooled two-stroke engine of 250 cc (ZA) which produced 8 PS.
 Beginning in August 1959 it was replaced by the more comfortable DSA, which has doors and a more powerful 10 PS version of the ZA engine.
 Maximum cargo capacity was also increased, from 300 to 350 kg.
 A DK model appears in My Neighbor Totoro (1988).

 There was also a rare two-seat version (DSAP), with the passenger seat offset to the left behind the driver.
 This required a longer passenger compartment, which encroached on the cargo area.
 There was also the DSV, a panel van version.